ModernElectron/WarpX/Examples/Physics_applications/capacitive_discharge/README.md

 functionality.
 The published results from Turner et al. are provided in the folder reference_results/Turner_results/
-Results from running the 4 input cases in WarpX on (insert date) is also provided in the reference_results/ folder.
+Results from running the first 2 input cases in WarpX in May 2021 is also provided in the reference_results/ folder.